 Males Uncomfortable Mentoring Females – Yet Advocates Need to Step Up

 Workplace dynamics are shifting.
-Troublesome data indicates males are second-guessing dynamics with female colleagues.
+Troublesome data indicates males are second-guessing dynamics with mentoring female colleagues.

 According to a study by Lean In – Sheryl Sandberg’s organization that empowers women – 45% of male managers are now uncomfortable mentoring junior-level female employees.1